-- Beginning of March: Lectures and exam of first part, see TISS course page
+- Beginning of March: Lectures and exam of first part, see TISS and TUWEL course page

 Grading CriteriaPart 1 (the common part across all institutes) has to be passed and constitutes 17% of the grade.
 Part 2 (on this page) constitutes the remaining 83% of the grade and is itself split as follows: